Shakib Khan: Film produced

 On 10 February 2014 Khan launched his own production company SK Films and produced Hero: The Superstar.
 After almost 5 years, the actor returned to produce in 2019 with the film Password under the banner of his own production company.
 Which is his second produced film in terms of release.
 Earlier in 2018, he started producing a film titled Priyotoma directed by Himel Ashraf.
-Shabnom Bubly is set to star opposite him in the film.
-However, the film was not released.
-It is currently being filmed.
-As of February 2020 he has produced three films.
-His latest produced film is BIR, which was released on the occasion of Valentine's Day in 2020.
+However, subsequently the film was released under Arshad Adnan-production.
+As of February 2020, he has produced three films.
+His latest produced film is Bir, which was released on the occasion of Valentine's Day in 2020.
 Earlier in 2019, he announced the production of four films together.

 Stage performances

 Shakib Khan has also performed on many stages as well as acting.
 On 24 February 2011, on the occasion of the 2011 Cricket World Cup he performed on stage at the Tri-nation Big Show with the participation of artists from the three host countries India, Sri Lanka and Bangladesh.
 On 14 November 2019, he performed on stage at the inaugural ceremony of 2019 T10 League at the Sheikh Zayed Cricket Stadium in Abu Dhabi, the capital of the United Arab Emirates, hosted by Indian production and distribution company Red Chillies Entertainment.
 Where he has to face criticism for speaking in Hindi language.
 On 11 December 2019, he performed the stage at the West Trimohoni Jhanjhara Club in Murshidabad, West Bengal, India, at a variety show called Srabanti and Shakib Khan Night organised to help distressed students and orphans, where popular Indian actress Srabanti Chatterjee performed on the stage with him.
-On 1 February 2020, he performed the stage at the Golden Jubilee celebrations to mark the 50th anniversary of Char Fashion Government College, where Riaz, Moushumi and Sadika Parvin Popy performed on stage with him.
+On 1 February 2020, he performed the stage at the Golden Jubilee celebrations to mark the 50th anniversary of Charfasson Govt.
+College, where Riaz, Moushumi and Sadika Parvin Popy performed on stage with him.
 Speaker of the Jatiya Sangsad Shirin Sharmin Chaudhury, Chief Whip Nur-e Alam Chowdhury and Chairman of the Parliamentary Standing Committee of the Ministry of Youth and Sports Abdullah Al Islam Jacob were present as guests on the occasion.
+In late the 2023, he was attended a cultural event in Assam, India with Priyotoma lead actress Idhika Paul.